-Some of Jon’s recent clients include Ally Financial, Angelo Gordon, BC Partners, Blackstone, Carlyle, Castlelake, Change Healthcare, Cross Country Healthcare, Diameter Capital Partners, EJF Capital, Herc Rentals, Hilton Grand Vacations, Hilton Hotels & Resorts, Mattress Firm, Meridian Capital, NewPoint Real Estate Capital, Republic Airways, Sands Capital, SkyBridge Capital, Supernova Partners and USAA.
-Chambers and Partners has listed Jon since 2018 in Corporate/M&A and Private Equity for Washington, D.C., and reports that he is described by clients as “an outstanding attorney”.
+Some of Jon’s recent clients include Ally Financial, Apollo, BC Partners, Benefit Street, Carlyle, Castlelake, Change Healthcare, Cross Country Healthcare, Diameter Capital Partners, EJF Capital, Franklin Templeton, Herc Rentals, Hilton Grand Vacations, Hilton Hotels & Resorts, Mattress Firm, Meridian Capital, McKinsey & Company, NewPoint Real Estate Capital, Republic Airways, Sands Capital, SkyBridge Capital, Supernova Partners, Teleflex, TPG Angelo Gordon and USAA.

-A selection of Jon’s prior representations, including matters prior to joining Simpson Thacher, are listed below.
+A selection of Jon’s representations, including matters prior to joining Simpson Thacher, are listed below.

 Alternative asset management, financial institutions and investment funds:

-- Carlyle’s credit platform, in its transaction to become the new investment adviser to Vertical Capital Income Fund, a closed end fund registered under the '40 Act
+- Carlyle’s credit platform in its fund adoption of Vertical Capital Income Fund, a publicly traded closed end fund registered under the ‘40 Act

-- BC Partners’ credit platform, in multiple transactions regarding business development companies (BDCs) registered under the '40 Act, including transactions involving KCAP Financial (subsequently renamed Portman Ridge Finance Corporation), OHA Investment Corp, Garrison Capital, Harvest Capital Credit Corporation and Capitala Finance Corp
+- BC Partners’ credit platform, in multiple transactions regarding business development companies (BDCs) registered under the ‘40 Act, including transactions involving Runway Growth Finance Corp, KCAP Financial (subsequently renamed Portman Ridge Finance Corporation (PTMN), Logan Ridge Finance, OHA Investment Corp, Garrison Capital, Harvest Capital Credit Corporation and Capitala Finance Corp

-- SkyBridge Capital, an alternative asset manager headed by Anthony Scaramucci, in its sale of a minority stake to Island Bay Ventures
+- SkyBridge Capital, an alternative asset manager headed by Anthony Scaramucci, in its sale of a minority stake to an affiliate of FTX; and then in its defense against a suit filed by the bankruptcy estate of FTX

 - Diameter Capital Partners, an alternative asset manager, in its sale of a minority stake to Apollo